matwilso/generative_models/gms/diffusion/README.md

 The number of processing steps is not strictly dependent on the dimensionality of the data and can be chosen as a hyperparameter.
 And during sampling, you can reduce the number of processing steps.

-### Energy-based models

-Diffusion models are also similar to EBMs in a way.
-To sample EBMs requires running a langevin dynamics process.
-But this is better because it is learned and principled.

 ## Terminology

 ### What is "diffusion"?

 [Diffusion](https://en.wikipedia.org/wiki/Molecular_diffusion) is the physical process where particles in a system tend to spread out and equilibrate to a maximum entropy state.
 One example is a concentrated gas gradually diffusing in a room over time.
 You may know the initial state of those particles, but over time you gradually lose information about them.
-This is the forward process.
+This is the forward diffusion process.

 You can also imagine a reverse diffusion* process that removes noise from a system---that reduce it's entropy.
 According to 2nd law of thermodynamics, it's impossible to reduce total entropy, in the universe or any closed system.
 It is possible, however, to reduce entropy in one system by increasing it in another.
 A physical example of such a reverse diffusion process is [reverse osmosis water treatment](https://youtu.be/4RDA_B_dRQ0).
 Polluted water is higher entropy compared to clean water separated from pollutants.
-To reverse this entropy, we have to expend energy to produce high-pressure gradients to drive the reverse osmosis process.
+To reverse this entropy, we have to expend energy to produce high-pressure gradients and drive the reverse osmosis process.

 Forward diffusion happens naturally.
 Reverse diffusion requires external energy to be put in.
 "Creating noise from data is easy; creating data from noise is generative modeling." - https://arxiv.org/abs/2011.13456.

-In diffusion models, the forward diffusion is Gaussian noise injection.
+In diffusion models, the forward diffusion process is Gaussian noise injection.
-To do reverse diffusion, we have to spend irreversible compute power to train a network capable of taking noise and producing clean samples from the data distribution.
+Reverse diffusion uses a learned network to denoise the data, which requires us to put in compute and inject knowledge from the data distribution.

-*I am not sure if this is a widely accepted definition of reverse diffusion.
-But it corresponds best to what is considered reverse diffusion in these generative models.
+(*I am not sure if this is a widely accepted definition of reverse diffusion.
+But this definition corresponds mostly closely to "reverse diffusion" in these generative models.)

 ### What is "score matching"?

+(See section 2 of this paper for more: http://dpkingma.com/files/kingma-lecun-nips-10.pdf)

-If we define our data distribution as p(x), then the score = grad_x log p(x).
-So in other words, the score is the slope of the data distribution.
+If we define our data distribution as $p(x)$, then the score of that distribution is $\nabla_x log p(x)$.
+In other words, the score is the slope of the data density function wrt to the data.

-You're familiar with training a model p_theta(x) to match an underlying p_data(x), using MLE.
-This requires a normalized probability distribution.
-If your distribution is some unnormalized (like just some output of an arbitrary neural network or energy function), you can write it like p_theta(x) = exp(-E(x)) / Z.
-Where Z is the normalizing constant.

-Z is hard to estimate and work with.
-But we can avoid having to learn it if instead of trying to learn p_data, we try to learn the score. log(-E_theta(x)) - log(Z)
-When we take the derivative of the distribution, then the normalizing constant goes away since it is not dependent on x.

-This takes extra tricks and then sampling p(x) is a bit more complicated, but it can be done.
-This leads to the next question:
+In likelihood-based approaches, we try to learn a function model $p_\theta(x)$ to match an underlying $p_\text{data}(x)$.
+This requires $p_\theta(x)$ to be properly normalized.
+In score matching, we instead try to learn a function to match the underlying score of the data distribution.
+The score of a distribution is not directly accesible, but there are various ways to approximate it.
+In this work, the reverse diffiusion process can be seen as such an approximation.

+In general, score matching can be a nice way to avoid having to produce a normalized density function from a neural network, since optimizing a function to match it does not require you to account for the normalization factor Z (it's drops out when you take the grad of the log).

 ### What is "Langevin dynamics"?

-It's basically using noisy SGD to create samples. you start with some initialization, then you run a few steps of gradient descent to get your sample. if you learn the gradient field instead of the original field, this would not require any backpropagation. which is the case for this paper.

-This enables some multi-modality in samples.
-You follow different gradient paths.
+In this work, Langevin dynamics refers to the sampling process, whereby you initialize noise and then run several steps of noisy SGD to generate an image.
+The reverse diffusion process can be interpretted as learning the score function (slope of data density), so this doesn't actually require any backpropagation.
+(In contrast, [EBMs](https://openai.com/blog/energy-based-models/) sometimes use a similar sampling process, but they do require backprop to take samples)

 ## Changes that Improved DDPMs introduces:
-- learning the variance through that thing
-- using hybrid = simple + 1e-4*vlb
-- cosine schedule
+- learning the variance, using the variational lower bound,  instead of just the epsilon difference.
+- cosine scheduling so there is less noise throughout the process.
-- skipping during sampling.
+- skipping steps during sampling to make it faster.

 ## Related papers
 - wavegrad
 - song + ermon score matching, ddim.